e-Learning-by-SSE/nm-self-learning/docs/sphinx/docs/en/source/settings.rst

 Settings
 =========

-The **Settings** can be accessed either via the :doc:`Profile <\profile>` (gear icon) or through the dropdown menu in the header.
+The **Settings** can be accessed either via the :doc:`Profile </profile>` (gear icon) or through the dropdown menu in the header.
 Here, users can manage personal information and control key functions.

 Profile Information
 -------------------